 According to The Marketing Donut, 80 percent of all sales are closed in the fifth follow-up communication, yet those same stats show that the majority of business owners don’t take the time to follow up.
 I guarantee if you make it a practice to follow up with potential leads you will see an increase in your sales.
 Follow-up doesn’t have to be pushy; it can even be checking on the progress your potential client has made since your last communication.

 Action step: Put in your calendar now to follow up on with one customer or potential customer a day and watch how five minutes a day leads to more money and more customers.
 Or even better, automate your follow up so you don’t even have to think about it.

 This is something sales schools at Fortune 500 companies teach: Know exactly who will benefit from your product and who will not.

 Selling anything to someone who isn’t a match for your product or service is downright slimy, but most people don’t even realize they’re doing it.
-Most new businesses make the mistake of trying to help everyone, which is a surefire way to confuse your market and leave you feeling slimy.
+Most new businesses make the mistake of trying to help everyone, which is a surefire way to confuse your market and leave you feeling gross.

 You need to be able to articulate in one solid sentence who your product will benefit the most and who it is not a good fit to help.

 Action step: Write one sentence using the structure below to help you articulate who your product or service will benefit the most.
 When in doubt, refer back to this statement and you’re assured to keep yourself in the sleaze-free selling zone.